 It’s important to connect the physical and emotional signs you’re experiencing to the pressures you are faced with.
 Don’t ignore physical warning signs such as tense muscles, tiredness, headaches or migraines.

-Think about what’s causing your stress.
-Sort them into issues with a practical solution, things that will get better with time and things you can't do anything about.
+Think about what is causing your stress.
+Sort them into issues with a practical solution, things that will get better with time and things you cannot do anything about.
 Take control by taking small steps towards the things you can improve.

-Make a plan to address the things that you can.
-This might involve setting yourself realistic expectations and prioritising essential commitments.
+Make a plan to address the things that you can complete.
+This could involve setting yourself realistic expectations and prioritising essential commitments.
 If you feel overwhelmed, ask for help and say no to things you can’t take on in your current frame of mind.

 2. Think about where you can make changes